hetznercloud/terraform-provider-hcloud/website/docs/r/load_balancer.html.md

 - `load_balancer_type` - (Required, string) Type of the Load Balancer.
 - `location` - (Optional, string) Location of the Load Balancer.
 Require when no network_zone is set.
 - `network_zone` - (Optional, string) Network Zone of the Load Balancer.
 Require when no location is set.
-- `algorithm` - (Optional) Configuration of the algorithm the Load Balancer use.
+- `algorithm` - (Optional) Configuration of the algorithm the Load Balancer uses.
 - `labels` - (Optional, map) User-defined labels (key-value pairs) this resource should be created with.
 - `delete_protection` - (Optional, boolean) Enable or disable delete protection.